Across Eternity: Book 4 - Cover

 As he moved back, an arrow from Aithorn struck the chain sphere, freeing Noah’s magic.
 He wasted no time and bombarded Valon with flashbangs.
 Like before, his defenses could defend against physical attacks, but sensory attacks still left him momentarily stunned.
 Aithorn, back on his feet after drinking more potions, charged after Valon and tried to spear him through, only to once more be blocked by a mana shield.

-At the same time, Noah took out his wand and used it to summon multiple clones of himself, then directed them to attack Valon from all directions.
+At the same time, Noah took out his wand and used it to summon multiple clones of himself, then directed them to attack Valon from all directions as a distraction.
 Valon looked around, unable to tell what was going on.
 Though his sensory spell rendered Noah’s invisibility useless, he could detect no difference between Noah and his clones.
 Each one felt like a genuine flesh-and-blood copy.

 “Pesky flies!
 Zodiac: Pravek!”

 The silver spheres around him glowed with a foreboding light and began firing off energy bolts.
 They passed right through the clones, and though Noah managed to dodge several blasts, he got shot in the chest and knocked back by the resulting explosion.
-There was no heat like a regular flame explosion, but it was less ethereal than a holy attack.
-The mana burst disintegrated his shirt and singed his face, but his armor prevented it from inflicting severe damage.
+There was no heat like a regular flame explosion, but the mana burst disintegrated his shirt and singed his face.
+Fortunately, his armor prevented it from inflicting severe damage.

 Valon turned his attention back to Aithorn and once more used his magic to knock him through the air.
 This time, Aithorn was ready and managed to stick the landing.
 He zoomed around Valon, dodging energy blasts while countering with his arrows.
 The lightning-wrapped bolts exploded against Valon’s barriers, failing to break through, but drawing his attention long enough for Noah to get back on his feet.